neerajnangireddy/ci-cd-intro/README.md

 ## Setup

-### Configure your GitHub repository to run the workflows
+### Configure your GitHub repository to run the workflow

 <details>
     <summary>Click to expand</summary>